 My go-to ski set-up is a Columbia Omni-Tech shell, a North Face insulated pant and a mix & match collection of under and mid layers (depending upon the weather).
 The Columbia coats have several features that are useful for changeable ski conditions, including a thin shell, Omni-Tech non-bulky insulation and a good fit for women.
 The North Face pants are great because they have very effective insulation, zipper vents for warm days, an adjustable waist and lots of pockets.

-My under layer always includes the SnowAngel base layer leggings, which are warmer then many polyprop layers, they don’t pill and they have a very silky texture.
+My under layer always includes the SnowAngel base layer leggings, which are warmer than many polyprop layers, they don’t pill and they have a very silky texture.
 My upper body insulation always includes a layer of SnowAngel top and either a fleece coat OR a down vest.

 Even if you don’t ski, you’ll want to wear similar gear if you are snowshoeing, winter hiking or even ice skating.
 If you do that, you’ll want to bring some proper winter boots like Sorels or insulated winter hiking books (I have both).
 If you don’t want to invest in the boots, you can also rent them from local Lake Tahoe ski shops.